Horacious7/Password_Manager/README.md

 # Password Manager Python

 ## Description
 This is a simple password manager application created in Python using PyQt5 for the graphical interface and cryptography for security.
+It leverages Fernet encryption (based on AES) to securely store passwords.
 ## Installation

 1. Clone the repository: